AleksandarDzudzevic/Project_Unit_3/README.md

         self.ids.passwd.text = ""
         self.ids.passwd_confirm.text = ""
 ```
 Fig. 12 Shows the python code used for the signup/registration feature of the application.
 I created an algorithm that uses If statements as a method of checking if data inserted into these text fields follow apropriate validation requirements.
-Even though I recognized a pattern and at first thought that last if is not needed and an else could be a better solution, I relaized that in order to meet my clients request of assuring that all the data must meet policies set for its type.
+Even though I recognized a pattern and at first thought that last if statement is not needed and an else statement could be a better solution, I relaized that in order to meet my clients request of assuring that all the data must meet policies set for its type.
 The reason for the last if statement is to prevent someone incorrectly puting an email, but the correct passwords, but then since the else is tied to the if statement regarding password policy, account with an invalid email would be created, which would go against my clients request.
 But by using my algorithm this was not the case as the third if statement validates if both email and password policiy requirements were met. with this said by using computational thinking the second request of the success criteria 1 regarding signup feature was successfully met.
 #### SignupScreen KivyMD code
 ```.kv
 <SignupScreen>: